MAWK0235/MinecraftLog4jAutoPwn/README.md

 - **HTTP and LDAP Server Setup**: Automatically sets up HTTP and LDAP servers for delivering payloads to the target Minecraft server.

-- **Payload Injection**: Inject payloads into Minecraft servers seamlessly, with support for both Linux and Windows targets.
+- **Payload Injection**: Inject payloads into Minecraft servers seamlessly, with support Windows targets and eventually Linux targets.

 - **Flexible Authentication**: Support for authenticating with Minecraft servers using usernames and passwords.